JustAnotherBitt/JustAnotherBitt/README.md

 ## 🛡️ About Me

-I am passionate about **cybersecurity** and **programming**, always seeking to expand my knowledge through self-study, hands-on projects, and relevant courses.
-My primary focus is on **ethical hacking, penetration testing, and offensive security**.
+I am passionate about **cybersecurity** and **programming**, always seeking to expand my knowledge through self-study, hands-on projects and relevant courses.
+My primary focus is on **ethical hacking, penetration testing and offensive security**.

-As a self-taught learner, I have honed valuable skills in **problem-solving, project management, and strategic thinking**, allowing me to efficiently tackle challenges both in my studies and real-world applications.
+As a self-taught learner, I have honed valuable skills in **problem-solving, project management and strategic thinking**, allowing me to efficiently tackle challenges both in my studies and real-world applications.

 ## 🚀 Technical Skills